This set of Dairy Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Milk Quality Farm – 2”.

 d) Rancid (lipolyzed)

 Explanation: Oxidized flavor may result due to exposure of milk to high fluorescent lighting.
-Such milk are more prone to this when packaged in transparent packaging material.
+Such milk is more prone to this when packaged in transparent packaging material.

 3. Which group of flavors cannot be detected by odor?